blidblid/mtgdevs/src/lib/components/README.md

-# @mtgdevs/core
+# @mtgdevs/components
-Home of all reusable Angular components that simplify the development of rich views.
+Home of all reusable Angular components that simplify the development of the views that are accessible from the sidenav.